flair-bio2/flair-bio2.github.io/_posts/2025-08-01-visualization.md

 ## Pairwise Comparison Scatter Plot

 This plot offers a direct, point-by-point comparison of two models' performance.
 Each point represents a single data instance, and its position shows the score from each model.
 A diagonal line (y=x) acts as a reference: points below the line are "wins" for the model on the x-axis, and points above are "wins" for the model on the y-axis.

-Now we can create our pairwise comparison plot.

 ```python
 import numpy as np